-This test run is an MCSI gradient calculation for the $O - H - CH_3$ system.
-The chemical reaction modeled in this calculation is $O(3P) + CH_4 \rightarrow O-H + CH_3$, in which the configuration 1 has the transferring hydrogen atom bonded to carbon while the configuration 2 has this hydrogen atom bonded to oxygen.
+Nonsymmetrized MCSI gradient calculation on the $O-H-CH_3$ system atom bonded to carbon while the configuration 2 has this hydrogen atom bonded to oxygen.
 This is one of the systems treated in Ref.
 28 V{12} is determined using Shepard interpolation with eleven electronic structure theory points and two SCMM points (these two points are the van der Waals wells in this case).
-The Shepard interpolation is carried out by using fourteen internal coordinates; these internal coordinates form set r.
-Two of these (O-Ht, and Ht-C distances, where Ht represents the transferring hydrogen) are included in set \mathbf{s} and are used in calculating the generalized distance.
+The Shepard interpolation is carried out by using fourteen internal coordinates; these internal coordinates form set $\bf r$.
+Two of these (O-Ht, and Ht-C distances, where Ht represents the transferring hydrogen) are included in set $\bf s$ and are used in calculating the generalized distance.
 The geometry input file (esp.fu84 or test2.84) contains two geometries (given in angstrom), and the MCSI calculation is carried out for both of these points.
 The value of the parameter D (see Sec.
 VIII A 2) for this test run is 0.01.